-In February 2010, Indonesia made a high-level political commitment to work with the FATF and the APG to address its strategic AML/CFT deficiencies.
-Since June, Indonesia has taken steps towards improving its AML/CFT regime, including by approving a new AML law on October 2010.
+In February 2010, Indonesia made a high-level political commitment to work with the FATF and APG to address its strategic AML/CFT deficiencies.
+Since February, Indonesia has taken steps towards improving its AML/CFT regime, including by issuing circulars to financial institutions in accordance with its AML law.
 However, the FATF has determined that certain strategic AML/CFT deficiencies remain.
-Indonesia should continue to work on implementing its action plan to address these deficiencies, including by: (1)

-adequately criminalising terrorist financing (Special Recommendation II); (2) ensuring effective criminalisation of money laundering (Recommendation 1); (2) establishing and implementing adequate procedures to identify and freeze terrorist assets (Special Recommendation III); and (3) amending and implementing laws or other instruments to fully implementing the 1999 International Convention for the Suppression of Financing of Terrorism (Special Recommendation I).
+Indonesia should continue to work on implementing its action plan to address these deficiencies, including by: (1) adequately criminalising terrorist financing (Special Recommendation II); (2) establishing and implementing adequate procedures to identify and freeze terrorist assets (Special Recommendation III); and (3) amending and implementing laws or other instruments to fully implement the 1999 International Convention for the Suppression of Financing of Terrorism (Special Recommendation I).
 The FATF encourages Indonesia to address its remaining deficiencies and continue the process of implementing its action plan.